JetBrains/amper/docs/Documentation.md

 ### Multiplatform configuration

-`dependencies:` and `setting:` sections could be specialized for each platform using the `@platform`-qualifier.
+`dependencies:` and `setting:` sections can be specialized for each platform using the `@platform`-qualifier.
 An example of a multiplatform library with some common and platform-specific code:
 ```yaml
 product:
   type: lib